MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 # Advanced Xbox Live sandboxes

 > [!NOTE]
-> This article explain advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
-If you are part of the Xbox Live Creators Program or an ID@Xbox developer, it is recommended to look at the [Xbox Live Sandboxes Intro](xbox-live-sandboxes.md)
+> This article explains advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
+If you are part of the Xbox Live Creators Program or are an ID@Xbox developer, it is recommended to look at the [Xbox Live Sandboxes Intro](xbox-live-sandboxes.md).

 The Xbox Live *sandbox* provides an entire private environment for development.
 This document explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.